 Being professional is an euphemism for stuffiness and pretensions.
 We pretend to be immune to emotions as if we’re all robots the moment we step into the office.

 Add some spice and life into your business.
-I think there’s too many people in business who are afraid of being themselves.
+I think there are too many people in business who are afraid of being themselves.
 It’s not a bad thing to be yourself, you know.

-Describe your business in a way that make people want to know you and reach out to you.
+Describe your business in a way that makes people want to know you and reach out to you.
 At least they know you’re not some 2D person, all flat and lifeless.

 You’re a living, breathing thing.
 And that you celebrate Life.